FOLLOW US

 The NHS has information on whether you can take your medicine abroad.

-Healthcare facilities in Haiti
+Healthcare in Haiti

 Medical services are extremely limited, easily overwhelmed and offer a poor standard of care.